Theming

 :root { --quiet-primary-seed: #989cff; --quiet-neutral-seed: #a4a6b0; --quiet-constructive-seed: #7db664; --quiet-destructive-seed: #f86565; }

 This means you can customize an entire palette by setting a single custom property in your stylesheet.
-For example, this will change the primary color palette from violet to orange.
+For example, this will change the primary color palette to orange.

 :root { --quiet-primary-seed: #e98d61; }